At this time, there is no native HubSpot function to revert all property changes after activating your Workflow, but there is a workaround available.

 When you find the property, hover over the property with your cursor to reveal More then click Export property history.

-You will receive an on screen notification and an email once the export has been complete and delivered.
-The download link the email will remain active for 30 days.
+You will receive an on-screen notification and an email once the export has been complete and delivered.
+The download link to the email will remain active for 30 days.

 - Edit the Export Property History File